 Determine What Is Appropriate Child Involvement

-If your kids are young, be sure to discuss this in private, says Delbridge.
-"Kids can be easily influenced, and it's best to avoid any negativity or dramatic issues around food.
-Be sure to stay positive and keep encouraging kids to make healthy decisions, listen to their bodies and to have fun with the family they love."
+If your kids are young, be sure to discuss this in private.
+It's best to avoid any negativity or dramatic issues around food.
+Be sure to stay positive and keep encouraging kids to make healthy decisions, listen to their bodies and to have fun with the family they love.

 If your children are old enough to speak for themselves, help them find the right words to express how they are feeling.
 Before spending time with relatives again, discuss the possible scenarios in which your kids may want to turn down food.
 Instead of simply saying "no thanks" and fearing you've hurt someone's feelings, have your children prepare saying "no" with a compliment.
 For example, they can say, "It looks delicious, but I'm not hungry right now.
 May I take some for later?"